 BEEMER: Then we’ll hit Trader Joe’s for the free coffee samples.

 BENZ: Now you’re talking sense!
 But if Suzie’s gone, who’s gonna do our writing?
 And billing?
-And the social media and the research and the freakin’ programming for the freakin’ site that’s the center of our entire freakin’ business?
+And the social media and research and programming for the freakin’ site that’s the center of our entire freakin’ business?

-BEEMER: Well, we’ll just have to roll up our sleeves and –
+BEEMER: We’ll just have to roll up our sleeves and –